ImmutableSoft/AutoLM/README.md

 A local license activation is created locally, derived from the application secret, product and computer id.
-However, this local activation still requires registration on the global blockchain before in can be considered globally active.
-This blockchain activation step can thus require payment to the software creator through the transfer of crypto-currency (ETH).
+However, this local activation still requires registration on the global blockchain before in can be considered valid.
+This blockchain activation step can require payment to the software creator through the transfer of crypto-currency (ETH), automating the sales process.

 An example using the 'activate' command line tool to create a license activation file is below.